streptomyces/advancedR/README.md

 # calls to seq().

 # 2. Use the vector ronum, made above to get a subset data
-# frame from hwf consisting of only row numbers in ronum
+# frame from hwf consisting of only row numbers in ronum.

 # 3. From hwf, extract the strain associated with the
-# hyphal width in row number 58 and store it in a vector
+# hyphal width in row number 58 and store it as a vector
 # named strain58.
 Check the class and mode of strain58.

+# Convert strain58 to a character vector.

 ### Tidyverse style ###